fenilbhimani/CPSC_531_Adv_DB/README.md

           Copy winutils.exe and hadoop.dll from winutils-master/hadoop-2.x.x/bintoC:/winutils/bin.
         </li>
         <li>
-          Add a new system variable HADOOP\_HOME and point it to the C:/winutilsdirectory.
+          Add a new system variable HADOOP\_HOME and point it to the C:/winutils directory.
         </li>
         <li>
-          Also, edit the system PATH variable and add %HADOOP\_HOME%/bintothelist.
+          Also, edit the system PATH variable and add %HADOOP\_HOME%/bin to the list.
         </li>
         <li>
           You need to change the path for the input and output file that has